No. A parent (or a designated responsible adult) must be with his/her child at all

 may be asked to wait just outside the activity room.

-sales for lunch and swimming will be provided via emails, and on the web
+Information on ticket sales for lunch and swimming will be provided via emails, and on the web site news page.

 The day’s activities will include: